The AI Discipline Gap

 • verify what it claims

-• refine what it produces
+• check what it ignores

 They trust.
 And they move on.